 If you are a continuing student in valid F-1 or J-1 status taking a short trip or summer break abroad and will return to the U.S. to continue your academic program or authorized employment, plan ahead and get all documents in order.

 Before leaving the U.S., prepare the following documents.
 On your return flight to the U.S., make sure these documents are in your carry-on luggage.

-- valid passport (must be valid at least 6 months into the future)
+- Valid passport (must be valid at least 6 months into the future from your return date)